Automation is always about people. This is certainly true with regard to ‘automating’ decisions and transforming data into ‘actionable intelligence’.

 This is especially true when clients tend to go for short-term solutions and fail to opt for a balanced data warehouse architecture.
 The project manager should prevent these clients from opting for a much less flexible ‘report database’.

 Obviously, the project manager has sufficient experience with and knowledge of Business Intelligence architectures, data warehousing and data models, however their greatest asset is their ability to weigh up various interests and to unearth the differing arguments.

 This allows them to map out the best way of achieving good project results in terms of quality, budget and return, with satisfied clients and users as a result.
 The project manager reports to the steering committee and maintains an extensive network of relationships with external consultants, the business managers, experts and suppliers.

 Key competences Project Manager

-- understands the concept of the Intelligent Organisation and is capable of easily explaining this concept to project members as well as ‘defending’ it within the organisation;
+- understands the concept of the Intelligent organization and is capable of easily explaining this concept to project members as well as ‘defending’ it within the organization;

-- is able to reconcile short term and long term interests, individual and organisational interests;
+- is able to reconcile short term and long term interests, individual and organizational interests;

 - writes the project plan and monitors the budgets, resources and schedules;